 - i.
-On May 8, 2023, the Board of Directors of Sagicor Financial Company Ltd. approved and declared a quarterly dividend of US \$0.05625 per common share payable on June 14, 2023 to the shareholders of record at the close of business on May 24, 2023. - ii.
-On April 20, 2023, Sagicor Financial Company Ltd. signed a commitment letter with a Canadian Bank for the establishment of a senior unsecured revolving credit facility in an aggregate principal amount of up to US \$125 million.
+On August 2, 2023, Sagicor Financial Company Ltd. entered into a credit agreement for the establishment of a senior unsecured revolving credit facility in an aggregate principal amount of up to US\$125 million. - ii.
+On August 10, 2023, the Board of Directors of Sagicor Financial Company Ltd. approved and declared a quarterly dividend of US\$0.05625 per common share payable on September 13, 2023, to the shareholders of record at the close of business on August 23, 2023.